crosnest/pylum/CONTRIBUTING.md

 Please read and follow our [Code of Conduct][coc].

-## <a name="question"></a> Question or Problem?

-Please use [GitHub Discussions][ghdiscussion] for support related questions and general discussions.
-Do NOT open issues as they are for bug reports and feature requests.
-This is because:

-- Questions and answers stay available for public viewing so your question/answer might help someone else.
-- GitHub Discussions voting system ensures the best answers are prominently visible.

 ## <a name="issue"></a> Found a Bug?

 If you find a bug in the source code [submit a bug report issue](#submit-issue).